 I once lost a tripod in Montana’s Beartooth Mountains.
 I should say, for the sake of accuracy, I left it there by accident.
 Tripods don’t just walk off and get lost on their own.

-Returning to the trailhead after an overnight backpacking trek, I tossed my gear into the rental car and drove away, leaving in my wake a perfectly good tripod in full view of the public parking area.
+Returning to the trailhead after an overnight backpacking trek, I tossed my gear into the trunk of the rental car and drove away, leaving in my wake a perfectly good tripod in full view of the public parking area.
 I wasn’t even aware of this oversight until four hours and 200 miles later when a wave of intuitive dread fell over me.
-An inventory was performed and my fears were borne out.
+An inventory was quickly performed and my fears were borne out.

 The futile idea of driving all the way back to find it was quickly dismissed and replaced it with better one: I went to a bar.
 My tripod was just as likely to be found under a barstool at the Old Faithful Tavern as it would at a popular trailhead on an Indian summer weekend in mid-September.